appsquickly/XcodeEditor/README.md

 * <a href="http://www.apportable.com">Apportable</a> : Develop Android applications using Xcode, Objective-C and Cocoa APIs
 * <a href="https://github.com/calabash/calabash-ios">Xamarin</a>: The Calabash automated functional testing for mobile applications.
-* <a href="https://github.com/markohlebar/Peckham">Peckham : A great plugin for managing Xcode imports</a>
+* <a href="https://github.com/markohlebar/Peckham">Peckham</a> : A great plugin for managing Xcode imports
 * <a href="http://www.levelhelper.org">Level Helper</a>: A RAD framework for developing 2D games on iOS & Android.
 * <a href="http://macromates.com/">Text Mate</a>: The missing Text Editor for OSX.